njlivesey/dualpy/GOVERNANCE.md

 ### User

-Anyone who has downloaded, deployed, or operated [INSERT PROJECT NAME] to meet a specific objective.
-This project was primarily designed for [INSERT DESCRIPTION OF PROJECT PURPOSE], but let us know if you've found other uses for it.
+Anyone who has downloaded, deployed, or operated DualPy to meet a specific objective.
+This project was initially designed for application to "Forward Model" (i.e., radiative transfer) calculations that underpin "Retrieval Algorithms" for spaceborne remote sounding of atmospheric composition, but let us know if you've found other uses for it.

 ### Contributor